By Steven D. Miller

 (1) The US Supreme Court in Stanton v.
 Baltic Mining Co., 240 US 103 (1915) determined that “… the 16th amendment conferred no new powers of taxation.“

-(2) No one who had a duty to uphold the constitution could propose to change it, which is why there are “amendments to” but never an “amendment of” the constitution*.
+(2) No one who had a duty to uphold the constitution could propose to change it, which is why Article 5 only allows “amendments to” but never an “amendment of” the constitution*.

 (3) the original proposed 16th amendment in Senate Joint Resolution 39 as published in Congressional Record June 11, 1909 page 3377.”The Congress shall have power to lay and collect direct taxes on incomes without apportionment among the several states according to population”